-Researchers have known for a long time that cognitive-behavioral therapy for the typical hypochondriac is an effective treatment.
-But they know little about the long-term effects of CBT: does it last?
+Researchers have known for a long time that CBT therapy for hypochondria is an effective treatment.
+But they know little about the long-term effects of the cognitive-behavioral therapy treatment: does it last?

 A recent study published in BJPsych Open shows that the effect of CBT for this group of patients lasts up to 10 years after the therapy’s completion.

 The study looked at 50 hypochondriac patients in Norway, whose average age was 35.
 These subjects had a long history of what researchers call Hypochondriacal Disorder; other names include “hypochondriasis” or “illness anxiety disorder.”

 Hypochondria is a serious condition